-The College of Medicine has grown from six departments to 26 and has graduated more than 9,243 physicians since its inception.
+The College of Medicine has grown from six departments to 29 departments and divisions and has graduated more than 10,000 physicians since its inception.
 Like the founders who set out to improve the practice of medicine, the College of Medicine continues to fulfill its unique role as the state’s foundation for education, research, clinical care and outreach efforts.
-It was their initial commitment to ensure that all Arkansans have access to excellent health care that still remains at the very hear of the institution.
+It was their initial commitment to ensure that all Arkansans have access to excellent health care that still remains at the very heart of the institution.
 The College of Medicine’s many milestones are great achievements in both the history of the state and the history of medicine.
 These achievements solidify a tradition of an extraordinary legacy and one that continues to grow.

 The College of Medicine History website was made possible by the generous gifts of Mrs. Virginia Henker, Richard B. Clark, M.D., and Dr. and Mrs. Richard Sundermann.
 We also thank Amanda Saar, Head of the Historical Research Center and History of Medicine Associates, for her time and knowledge of our great history.